 Also tip your hat to Mrs Booth, the shell lady, at the end of the Margate Harbour Arm.
 She was JMW Turner’s landlady but went on to become his lover – and the house where they lived is now the site of the Turner Contemporary art gallery.
 If you’re travelling with soemone who doesn’t mind waiting outside with your dog, I can highly recommend popping in to get your culture fix.
 The gallery is free to enter so your visit can be as brief, or as lengthy, as you like.

-WHERE’S GOOD FOR WALKIES?
 When it comes to beautiful stretches of sand, Thanet has truly been blessed.
 Many beaches – such as Eastcliff and Palm Bay – are dog-friendly all year round but restrictions do apply at some of the more popular spots.
 If you’re travelling during the summer months, check the council website to make sure you know where pets are welcome.
 Also see the picture at the bottom of this article to help you plan.

 The walk between Margate, Broadstairs and Ramsgate forms part of the Viking Coastal Trail and is an absolute classic.
 Broadstairs is roughly five miles from both towns so it’s easy to break the trail up into manageable chunks.
 Simply follow the promenade and enjoy the fantastic sea views and sandy bays along the way.